igemuoftATG/igemwiki-api/README.md

     jar: jar,
     type: 'page', // or stylesheet, script, template, image
     dest: 'test-upload', // will create Team:${teamName}/${dest} for 'page', or Template:${teamName}/{css|js}/..
-    fileName: './src/mypage.html', // the source for upload. what is entered into update page text box.
+    source: './src/mypage.html', // the source for upload. what is entered into update page text box.
-    dir: './responses' // where to store upload responses and metadata
     force: false // force upload even if live/local content match, default is false })
 })